 - In the meantime, prepare the filling.
 Combine the cranberries with 1/2 cup of the sugar, juice and grated ginger in a small sauce pan.
 Cook over medium heat for 7-8 minutes, stirring occasionally, until the cranberries start to break down.
 Set aside to cool slightly

 - Divide the dough into 2 equal pieces.
 Roll one of the pieces into a 10 1/2 inch circle, on a piece of parchment or wax paper.
 Cut out 15 to 17 circles (we used the tip of a piping bag) and do not discard the extra dough

 - Add the extra dough to the remaining piece and roll it into an 11 inch circle on a lightly floured surface.
 Carefully transfer it to a 9.5 inch deep pie dish, so there is some dough coming up the borders of the dish.
 Set aside

 - Preheat the oven to 375F.
 Place a large baking sheet on the bottom rack of the oven (this will catch any juices that might drip from the pie)

-- Combine the cooked cranberries, diced pears, ginger and vanilla in a large bowl and mix well.
+- Combine the cooked cranberries, diced pears, the remaining 1/2 cup of sugar and vanilla in a large bowl and mix well.
 Add the corn starch and toss well, so the fruit is well coated

 - Transfer the filling to the pie dish.
 Carefully place the dough with the cut out circles on top, pinching the sides all around (see picture above).
 Sprinkle some sugar on top (this is optional, but gives the crust a nice sweet crunch) and place it on the middle wrack.
 Bake for 50-55 minutes, until golden brown